Pressure cooker giblet gravy solves Thanksgiving problems.

 Inspired By: Giblet Pan Gravy, Cook’s Illustrated [November/December 2000]Print

-Pressure Cooker Giblet Gravy – make your turkey stock and gravy with help from a pressure cooker.
+Pressure Cooker Giblet Gravy – make your turkey stock and gravy with help from an Instant Pot or pressure cooker.

 - 1 tablespoon vegetable oil